How to Spot Child Predators

-While big cases like Penn State, the U.S. Olympics Women’s Gymnastics team, and the Catholic church make the headlines, the risk for children being abused is far closer to home than either the news reports or we want to believe.
+While big cases like Penn State, the U.S. Olympics Women’s Gymnastics team, and the Catholic church make the headlines, the risk for children being abused by child predators is far closer to home than either the news reports or we want to believe.

 Unfortunately, child abuse is a problem everywhere.
 No one is immune.